 - Gain experience in the review and approval of promotional materials, including effective feedback skills.

-- Partner with Medical, Legal, and others in delivering products for rare diseases globally.
+- Partner with Medical, Legal, Marketing, and others in delivering products for diseases globally.

 - Develop strong communication and project management skills.

 This fellowship follows a rotational structure.
-Core rotations include: Drug/Biologic Product Strategy, Advertising & Promotion, Regulatory Affairs - International, Biosurgery/Medical Devices, Regulatory Intelligence, and Chemistry, Manufacturing, & Controls (CMC).
+Core rotations include: Drug/Biologic Product Strategy, Advertising & Promotion, Biosurgery/Medical Devices, and Chemistry, Manufacturing, & Controls (CMC).

-- The Genzyme fellow will be selected on a nationally competitive basis.
+The Genzyme fellow will be selected on a nationally competitive basis, with interviews at the American Society of Health Systems Pharmacists (ASHP) Midyear meeting.

-- Applicants must hold a Doctor of Pharmacy degree from an ACPE - accredited college of pharmacy at the commencement of the program.
+- Applicants must have a Doctor of Pharmacy degree from an ACPE accredited college of pharmacy at the commencement of the program.

-- Candidates must have excellent written/verbal communication skills and a strong interest in pursuing a career within the biopharmaceutical industry.
+- Candidates must have strong written and verbal communication skills and a strong interest in pursuing a career within the biopharmaceutical industry.

-Participation in the American Society of Health-Systems Pharmacist (ASHP) Midyear Clinical Meeting Personnel Placement Service (PPS) is strongly encouraged, but not required.
+Participation in the American Society of Health-Systems Pharmacist (ASHP) Midyear Clinical Meeting Personnel Placement Service (PPS) is strongly encouraged.
 Candidates are encouraged to request a preliminary interview at the ASHP midyear meeting through the PPS website.

-Interested individuals must apply on-line at the MCPHS job site once positions are posted between December and January.
-Please submit a cover letter, curriculum vitae, and three references.
+Interested individuals must apply on-line at the MCPHS job site once positions are posted between November and January.
+Please submit a cover letter, curriculum vitae, unofficial transcripts, and names and contact information of 3 references.
+In addition, final candidates will be required to submit a letter of intent and 3 letters of recommendations.

-For more information, please contact the Fellowship Program Director:
+For more information, please contact the Fellowship Program Directors:

 Mary Beth Clarke, MS and Dan Manning, PharmD